thisduck/vimming/README.md

     this will get the changes from the diff buffer.
   - If you're in the diff buffer and want the send the changes to your file, `:diffput`.
+- `:Gblame` will open a buffer indicating who commited that line.

 ## Buffers (bufexplorer)